-Each of our directors and officers have entered or will enter into lock-up agreements.
-These lock-up agreements provide that our directors and officers will agree not to offer, sell, contract to sell, pledge, sell any option or contract to purchase, purchase any option or contract to sell, grant any option for the sale of, or otherwise transfer or dispose of any shares of our Class A Common Stock or any securities convertible into or exercisable or exchangeable for any shares of our Class A Common Stock until 180 days after the closing of this offering.
-These transfer restrictions do not apply to shares of our Class A Common Stock purchased in the secondary market following this offering.
-Flagstone Securities, LLC may, in its sole discretion and at any time without prior notice, release all or any portion of the shares subject to these lock-up agreements.
+Each of our directors and officers have entered into lock-up agreements in connection with our initial public offering.
+These lock-up agreements provide that our directors and officers will not offer, sell, contract to sell, pledge, sell any option or contract to purchase, purchase any option or contract to sell, grant any option for the sale of, or otherwise transfer or dispose of any shares of our Class A Common Stock or any securities convertible into or exercisable or exchangeable for any shares of our Class A Common Stock until March 21, 2005.
+These transfer restrictions do not apply to shares of our Class A Common Stock purchased in the secondary market following our initial public offering.
+Flagstone Securities, LLC, the representative of the underwriters in our initial public offering, may, in its sole discretion and at any time without prior notice, release all or any portion of the shares subject to these lock-up agreements.